sagemath/sagewiki_to_gh-2022-10-10/education3.md

  * [[days31|Sage Days 31]] will happen the same week at the University of Washington with the Sage Notebook as its theme.
  * Lodging will likely be arranged for participants at the Collegiana Inn near the UW campus.
 Details later.
  * See the [[uw-local-info|local information page]] for more specifics.

+== Projects ==

+Sage Days typically allow a great deal of unstructured time to work on projects, either in groups or with the assistance of experts that are available.
+Please plan to have a project to work on.
+Examples could be:

+ * Learning a new area of Sage in preparation for teaching a course.
+ * Preparing worksheets for a course.
+ * Learning how to create interacts for the Sage library.
+ * Learning how to contribute new code to Sage.

 <<Anchor(schedule)>>
 == Schedule ==